 Same as maple except reddish-brown heartwood or mineral is not acceptable.
 Select white maple is recommended for light stains or natural finish.

 Used mostly for drawers and paint grade doors, soft maple has a range of creamy white to brown to gray color tones.
 Color is not selected.
 Soft maple is not recommended for stain or natural finish.

-Paint grade doors and drawer fronts are usually made from soft maple as described above.
+Paint grade doors and drawer fronts are usually made from soft maple, described above.

 Product rails and stiles are solid soft maple.
-Panels are Plum Creek Glacier GreenTM MDF.
-Plum Creek’s MDF engineered wood panels are valued for their smooth, unblemished surfaces and homogeneous cores, and provide unsurpassed ease of finishing.
-For more on Glacier Green MDF panel material, visit the Plum Creek website.
+Panels are made from Glacier GreenTM MDF engineered wood panels.
+They are highly valued for their smooth, unblemished surfaces and homogeneous cores and provide unsurpassed ease of finishing.

 A completely clear grade of pine with no knots.
 Blue stain is not acceptable.